 With Costa spending most of the time focused on his brewing consultancy business and James busy at the university, their trips to brew at Jamieson Brewery, in the Victorian High Country, were few and far between.
 For them, despite the acclaim – which only grew with each new release – it was a hobby as much as a passion.
 At least for a while.

 In 2013, Costa decided it was time to give the people what they wanted.
-In between fitting them for others, he installed his own brewery in an old tank-building factory in the Melbourne suburb of Alphington, James departed and Costa's wife Eva stepped in.
-Since then, the focus has switched increasingly to La Sirène, output has grown significantly, more warehouse space has been leased and a rather large amount of oak barrels have been gathered.
-The barrels have been selected by their cooperage rather than for what was once inside them, a legacy of Costa's time in the wine industry (and his geek like obsession for detail).
+In between fitting them for others, he installed his own brewery in an old tank-building factory in the Melbourne suburb of Alphington, with wife Eva stepping in as co-pilot for this unique enterprise.
+Over time, output grew significantly, more warehouse space was leased, a rather large amount of oak barrels were gathered – selected by their cooperage rather than for what was once inside them, a legacy of Costa's time in the wine industry (and his geek like obsession for detail), and their beers started appearing far and wide – and not just in Australia.

 For the most part, the beers tended to be variations on a theme: a wild saison, Super Saison, the Fleur Folie honey saison, an annual Saison Noel.
 But increasingly, the La Sirène wings have been spreading.
 A Belgian stout featuring cocoa, vanilla and hazelnuts called Praline took out People's Choice at the 2014 GABS festival before an experiment with spontaneous fermentation, barrels and cherries led to a delicious Kriek.
 And since then little has been off limits, whether that's been releasing highly-hopped farmhouse pales, sessionably low ABV wild ales in cans, or all manner of wild and spontaneous ales celebrating their local environment.